sttadic/the-dev-notebook/Docker/Docker_CheatSheet.md

 docker ps
 ```

-- Lists all currently running containers
+- Lists all currently running containers (use `docker ps -a` to see all containers, including stopped ones)

 ---